thisisobate/kyverno-website/src/content/docs/policies/argo/application-prevent-default-project/application-prevent-default-project.md

     - name: default-project
       match:
         any:
           - resources:
               kinds:
                 - Application
       preconditions:
         all:
           - key: "{{ request.operation || 'BACKGROUND' }}"
             operator: NotEquals
             value: DELETE
       validate:
-        message: "The default project may not be used in an Application."
+        message: 'The default project may not be used in an Application.'
         pattern:
           spec:
-            project: "!default"
+            project: '!default'
 ```